lidh04/circle-chain-desktop/README.md

 ### circlechain

-This is the blockchain project which is the same like bitcoin, but it has more types than bitcoin which only has coins.
+This is the blockchain project which is the same as bitcoin, but it has more types than bitcoin which only has coins.

 Circlechain has coin, identity and ownership 3 types asset.

-Circlecoin assets are mined by miners about in 600 seconds, and the success mined miner will be given 100,000 li coins, 1 ownership and 1 identity assets.
+Circlechain assets are mined by miners about in 600 seconds, and the success mined miner will be given 100,000 li coins, 1 ownership and 1 identity assets.

-Circlecoin is designed to be the runing rule base of the virtual world.
+Circlechain is designed to be the running rule base of the virtual world.
 Please join us the make the virtual world real.

 ### circle-chain-desktop